ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 </PinMap>
 ```
 > [!NOTE]
-> The Ganged Pin Group feature is supported regardless of if the DCPower session groups are configured as a common session for all instrument, separate sessions for each instrument, or a separate session for each channel.
+> The Ganged Pin Group feature is supported regardless of whether DCPower session groups are configured as a common session for all instrument, separate sessions for each instrument, or a separate session for each channel.

 ## Code Requirements